 Exposures shall be categorised for their entire amount and without taking into account the existence of any collateral.
 Materiality shall be assessed in accordance with Article 178 of CRR.

-For the purpose of template 18, ‘exposures’ shall include all debt instruments (debt securities and loans and advances which shall include also cash balances at central banks and other demand deposits) and off-balance sheet exposures, except those held for trading exposures.
+For the purpose of template 18, ‘exposures’ shall include all debt instruments (debt securities and loans and advances, including also cash balances at central banks and other demand deposits) and off-balance sheet exposures, except those held for trading exposures.

 Debt instruments shall be included in the following accounting portfolios: (a) debt instruments at cost or amortised cost, (b) debt instruments at fair value through other comprehensive income or through equity subject to impairment and (c) debt instruments at strict LOCOM or fair value through profit or loss or through equity not subject to impairment, in accordance with the criteria of paragraph 233 of this Part.
 Each category shall be broken down by instrument and by counterparty.